 With the use of alternative information and data, financial institutions are not limited to traditional data sources to analyze the credit risk of the unbanked.
 By broadening the coverage, unbanked people (who are typically situated in hard-to-reach areas in the Philippines) can gain access to loans and credit, which may improve their financial independence as individuals.
 Instead of being branded as high-risk lending customers, unbanked loan applicants can be assessed correctly and competently using other factors that also represent their financial capabilities.

-Luckily for financial institutions that offer consumer lending, alternative credit scoring companies now offer their services in the Philippines, including FinScore.
+For financial institutions that offer consumer lending, alternative credit scoring companies now offer their services in the Philippines, including FinScore.
 Check out the services offered, and see how they can help you widen your targeted population coverage.